 A: Most people- I’d say 99% – don’t actually want honest feedback when they ask someone to read their writing.
 They want a sugar-coated ego boost.
 I am also a very brutally honest person.
 I would pick your writing apart, because that’s the only way I know how to help someone get better.
 If I was your English teacher, I am absolutely positive you would hate me.
 It can only end in tears.

 Q: I can’t get published yet, and no one besides my mom and best friends are willing to read my story.
 So how am I supposed to get valuable feedback?

-A: There are tons of ways to get feedback, and I’ve done them all.
+A: There are tons of ways to get feedback.
 There are online forums dedicated to fan fiction and writing.
 Online trolls will let you know very quickly what you’re doing wrong.
 There are also meet-up groups for NaNoWriMo, and writing circles at local libraries.
 If you’re still in college, sign up for a creative writing class, even if it’s not your major.
-If you’re not willing to put in the effort to do all of that, then chances are, you won’t become a writer.

 Q: Can you change (insert thing here) about (insert article title here)?

-No, I actually can’t.
-I’m just a writer, so I don’t have editing powers on any of the websites I write for.
-If you have a request to change something in one of my articles, please contact the editor of each respective website, and it will be up to them and the owner to make any changes they think are appropriate.
+A: In most cases, the answer is no. If you have a request to change something in one of my articles, please contact the editor of each respective website, and it will be up to them and the owner to make any changes they think are appropriate.

 Q: Do you want to write for my website/magazine?

 A: If you are interested in hiring me for a project, please e-mail me at email@example.com.